jbdura/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    check console and see a 500 server error check rails server errors

 - Update the number of likes for a toy

   - How I debugged:
+    check console and see a 400 error (not found) check routes and make sure update is in routes check controller and see it says updated instead of update check rails server error now there is no content 204 error. need to add json render
 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    check console and see a 400 error (not found) check rails server errors ActionController::RoutingError (No route matches [DELETE] "/toys/2"): add destroy route to routes